groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/djvu-to-jpg.md

         - icon: "far fa-file-DJVU"
           title: " About DJVU File Format"
           content: |
             DjVu, pronounced as “déjà vu”, is a graphics file format intended for scanned documents and books especially those which contain the combination of text, drawings, images and photographs.
 It was developed by AT&T Labs.
 It uses multiple techniques like image layer separation of text and background images, progressive loading, arithmetic coding and lossy compression for bitonal images.
-Since DJVU file can contain compressed yet high-quality colour images, photographs, text, and drawings and can be saved in less space therefore, it's used on web as eBooks, manuals, newspapers, ancient documents, etc.

           link: "https://docs.fileformat.com/image/djvu/"

     format:
         # format loop
-        - icon: "far fa-file-JPG"
+        - icon: "far fa-image"
           title: " About JPG File Format"
           content: |
             A JPEG is a type of image format that is saved using the method of lossy compression.
 The output image, as result of compression, is a trade-off between storage size and image quality.
 Users can adjust the compression level to achieve the desired quality level while at the same time reduce the storage size.
 Image quality is negligibly affected if 10:1 compression is applied to the image.
 The higher the compression value, the higher the degradation in image quality.

           link: "https://docs.fileformat.com/image/jpeg/"